asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ### Single Coding Standard

 A single team coding standard is another XP practice and pair programming also encourages this.
-To suport eliminating towers of knowledge having code without an individual developers fingerprint on it is helpful.
+To support eliminating towers of knowledge having code without an individual developers fingerprint on it is helpful.
 It's much harder to be protective of code and argue against changing code you created when you have to check git logs to figure out what pair made the change.

 ### Non-Blocking Code Reviews

 Since the code review happens continuously as the code is being developed the blocking aspect of both traditional and "git flow" code reviews where a developer has to do something else while waiting for feedback from his pull request.
 This context switching adds a lot of inefficiencies into the daily work.

-While I think pairs both have the "author's mind" when writing code and they benefit from having an editor review the code, I recommend addressing this by switching pairs more frequently during the work day before introducing blocking code reviews.
+I firmly believe pairs both have the _"author's mind"_ when writing code and they benefit from having an independent editor review the code clarity and understanding.
+I recommend addressing this by switching pairs more frequently during the work day before introducing blocking code reviews.

 ## Limits WIP